Association between ADHD and intensity of sunlight

 ADHD and sleep

 Many patients with ADHD suffer from sleep problems, most often a difficulty falling asleep (or sleep-onset insomnia).
+For more information also see Sleep and ADHD.
 Shorter sleep duration and sleep restriction are associated with attention problems.
 The authors suggest that sleep disturbances may explain the attention problems in this subgroup of ADHD patients.
 Difficulty falling asleep has been linked to circadian rhythm problems (disturbances of the biological clock) and a delayed melatonin response.
 It is well known that sunlight is the strongest influence on the human biological clock.

 The authors hypothesize that this delayed circadian rhythm and difficulty falling asleep may be caused by increased evening use of modern media, such as tablet computers and smart phones, especially with social media increasing the exposure to such blue-light* sources during the evening.
 The authors speculate that strong sunlight during the day might reset the biological clock and act as an antidote to the evening exposure to artificial blue light causing sleep onset problems.